 Click below to see contributions from other visitors to this page...

-Severe Acne Scar and Discoloration Not rated yet
+Scar Healing Tips and Questions from Our Readers Not rated yet

 Is there a way to at least minimize severe acne scars?
 I'm not really looking a for a way to completely remove them ( I don't think there is something …